rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

 5.  **C++ Service Locator Population:** During the `GameEngine`'s C# initialization, it resolves the C# factory wrappers from its .NET DI container.
 It then uses P/Invoke to call `PieceCore_SetXxxFactory()` functions (defined in `NativeExports.h`) on the `PieceCore.dll`, passing the raw C++ factory pointers from the C# wrappers to the C++ `ServiceLocator`.
 This is also where the marshaled configuration options are passed.
 6.  **Piece.Core Consumption:** When the Piece.Core requires an `IGraphicsDevice` or `IWindow`, it queries its internal `ServiceLocator` for the appropriate C++ factory instance and uses it to create the concrete object.
 The factories themselves use the configuration options they received during their creation.

-This refined approach provides unparalleled flexibility and allows developers to manage C++ backend dependencies and configurations entirely within the familiar .NET ecosystem, truly embodying the principles of a modular component architecture.
+This refined approach provides unparalleled flexibility and allows developers to manage C++ low-level implementation dependencies and configurations entirely within the familiar .NET ecosystem, truly embodying the principles of a modular component architecture.
 The conceptual C++ implementation snippet for `Engine_InitializeFromLibraries` is now obsolete and has been removed.
 The initialization logic for `EngineCore` will instead rely on the C++ `ServiceLocator`.

 ### 4.5. `EngineCore` Initialization and Service Resolution

-The `EngineCore` (or the main initialization routine of the Piece.Core) no longer receives concrete backend instances or library paths directly.
+The `EngineCore` (or the main initialization routine of the Piece.Core) no longer receives concrete low-level implementation instances or library paths directly.
 Instead, its initialization process involves:

 1.  **Accessing the `ServiceLocator`:** Retrieving the singleton instance of the C++ `ServiceLocator`.
 2.  **Resolving Factories:** Obtaining the configured C++ factory interfaces (e.g., `IGraphicsDeviceFactory`, `IWindowFactory`, `IPhysicsWorldFactory`) from the `ServiceLocator`.
 The `ServiceLocator` guarantees that these factories have already been set by the C# application via P/Invoke.
-3.  **Creating Concrete Backends:** Using these resolved factories to create the actual `IGraphicsDevice`, `IWindow`, and `IPhysicsWorld` instances.
+3.  **Creating Concrete Low-Level Implementations:** Using these resolved factories to create the actual `IGraphicsDevice`, `IWindow`, and `IPhysicsWorld` instances.
 These instances are then managed by the `EngineCore` for the lifetime of the application.
-4.  **Passing Configuration:** The configuration options (marshaled from C#) are available to the factories when they are created, allowing the concrete backend implementations to be initialized with specific user-defined settings.
+4.  **Passing Configuration:** The configuration options (marshaled from C#) are available to the factories when they are created, allowing the concrete low-level implementation to be initialized with specific user-defined settings.

 **Conceptual `EngineCore` Initialization Snippet:**
 ```cpp